0exp/redis_queued_locks/README.md

   - the block's result will be returned;
 - If block is not passed:
   - the obtained lock will be released after lock's ttl;
-  - the lock information will be returned;
+  - the lock information will be returned (hash with technical info such as lock key, acquier identifier, acquirement timestamp, lock's ttl, type of obtaining process, etc);

 ```ruby
 def lock(